Adelaice7/service_poller/README.md

 ## Ideas to improve

-I would love to use React JS to give a proper frontend to the application with prettier results.
+- I would love to use React JS to give a proper frontend to the application with prettier results.

-Some asynchronous implementations need to be realized in order to handle the unexpected behaviors of the service polling.
+- Some asynchronous implementations need to be realized in order to handle the unexpected behaviors of the service polling.

-Thymeleaf templates could be improved by the templates and fragments being called  in the controllers, thus requiring less HTML templates.
+- Thymeleaf templates could be improved by the templates and fragments being called  in the controllers, thus requiring less HTML templates.

-Less mixing of Spring/Thymeleaf based behavior in the frontend.
+- Less mixing of Spring/Thymeleaf based behavior in the frontend.

+- There might be some issues with starting up the DB for the first time, and the app initializing sooner than the DB.